dart-lang/site-www/src/tools/linter-rules.md

 <a id="flutter_lints"></a>
 [flutter_lints][]
-: Contains the `flutter` set of rules that the Flutter team encourages you to use in Flutter apps, packages, and plugins.
+: Contains the `flutter` rule set, which the Flutter team encourages you to use in Flutter apps, packages, and plugins.
   This rule set is a superset of the [`recommended`](#recommended) set, which is itself a superset of the [`core`](#core) set that